stravo1/cleep/README.md

 # cleep

-universal clipboard for all your devices!!
+universal clipboard for all your devices!